Basic endgame theory

 In this article we first give a basic introduction into basic endgame strategy, focusing mainly on the importance of sente and gote.
 We will then go into more detail on precise evaluation of endgame moves, introducing a new concept of sente and gote in the context of the endgame and their effect on the value of moves.
 We will explain swing values, count, local tally and average gain values, and their application in evaluating endgame moves.

 After reading this page you should have a pretty good grasp of the value of any single move, which makes choosing a good one quite a bit easier.
-Be aware though, that no endgame theory can beat actually reading all the possible combinations to the end of the game.
+If endgame theory does not simplify, one can fall back to basic reading with the aim of optimising the score and imagined scoring at the end of every move sequence.

 |Table of contents|